andremedeiros/dotfiles/README.md

 script/bootstrap
 ```

-You can also add secret dotfiles on your iCloud drive.
-Anything inside a "dotfiles" directory there will also be symlinked with the same rules as here.
+You can also add secret/proprietary dotfiles on your iCloud drive.
+Anything inside `iCloud Drive/dotfiles` will also be symlinked with the same rules as here.

 ## Keyboard bindings